gtzilla/fastFrag/README.md

 fastFrag
 =====

 A simple JS library for making HTML from JSON.
+Include fastFrag.js and you're ready to use fastFrag.

 UNLICENSE